Key Takeaways

 Personal Injury Claims: Two Years

-For most personal injury claims in Oklahoma, you have two years from the date of the injury to file a lawsuit under 12 O.S. § 95.
-This applies to:
+For most negligence-based personal injury claims in Oklahoma, you have two years from the date of the injury to file a lawsuit under 12 O.S. § 95.
+This generally includes:

 - Car accidents